zengjixiang/jina/docs/concepts/jcloud/index.md

 :width: 0 %
 ```

-After building a Jina project, the next step is to deploy and host it on the cloud.
-[Jina AI Cloud](https://cloud.jina.ai/) is Jina's reliable, scalable and production-ready cloud-hosting solution that manages your project lifecycle without surprises or hidden development costs.
+After building a Jina-serve project, the next step is to deploy and host it on the cloud.
+[Jina AI Cloud](https://cloud.jina.ai/) is Jina-serve's reliable, scalable and production-ready cloud-hosting solution that manages your project lifecycle without surprises or hidden development costs.

 ```{tip}
 Are you ready to unlock the power of AI with Jina AI Cloud?
 Take a look at our [pricing options](https://cloud.jina.ai/pricing) now!